ryandawsonuk/nest-map-spring-boot-config/README.md

 So the bug is that maps aren't read correctly from yml files when using TestPropertySource.
 Properties files don't seem to have this problem, just yaml.

-I don't think the nesting in this example is important as can construct the same problem around the example at https://stackoverflow.com/questions/24917194/spring-boot-inject-map-from-application-yml

 The error encountered is:

 org.springframework.core.convert.ConverterNotFoundException: No converter found capable of converting from type [java.lang.String] to type [prop.ActivitiProperty]

 And this happens in all of the boot 2 milestones.

+I don't think the nesting in this is example is central to this problem.
+If you remove the nesting and use TestPropertySource you do get a different problem.
+For example if you use TestPropertySource in https://github.com/Activiti/activiti-cloud-service-common/tree/d5af91270e9b3db33ae31f7949356fe1db15eaf0/activiti-cloud-services-security-policies then you get no entries returned.
+Likewise in the example at https://stackoverflow.com/questions/24917194/spring-boot-inject-map-from-application-yml .
+That might be a separate problem and I'm not sure that's specific to boot 2.